minetest-mods/digtron/README.txt

 Aka the "can you rebuild it six inches to the left" module.
 This is a much simplified control module that does not trigger the digger or builder heads when right-clicked, it only moves the digging machine.
 It's up to you to ensure there's space for it to move into.

+Since movement alone does not require fuel, a pusher module has no internal furnace.

 Digger Head
 -----------